 S-101 Geo feature: Mooring Trot (N) (S-101 DCEG Clause 8.21)

+S-101 Association: Mooring Trot Aggregation (N) (S-101 DCEG Clause 25.10)

 The guidance for the encoding of the individual components of a mooring trot remains unchanged in S-101.
 See S-101 DCEG clause 8.21.1.

 Where the components of a mooring trot have been aggregated using the S-57 collection object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 feature Mooring Trot.
-The Mooring Trot and its individual components will be aggregated using the named association Mooring Trot Aggregation (see S-101 DCEG clause 25.10).
+The Mooring Trot and its individual components will be aggregated using the named association Mooring Trot Aggregation.

 Anchorage - relationships